Kuberaa: Plot

 Neeraj Mitra, a Mumbai businessman, discovers an oil reserve hidden in the Bay of Bengal.
-Eager to turn it into a source of wealth, he plans a mission along with his business tycoon dad with the backing of Minister Sidappa.
+Eager to turn it into a source of wealth, he plans a mission along with his business tycoon dad, with the backing of Minister Sidappa, and he sends a team to brutally kill the oil reserve workers and explode it.
 To make it work, he turns to Deepak Tej, an ex-C.B.I. officer now in prison for refusing to bow to corruption.
 Left with no choice, Deepak agrees to help.
 Though he does not share Neeraj's greed, his circumstances force him into the plan.
-Deepak gathers a group of beggars and makes them benamis creating fake companies in their name and transferring funds between them.
-The beggars, Khelu, Dibya, Kushboo and Deva Kallam, from across the country to carry out the job quietly in Mumbai.
-Deva, a kind-hearted naive man from Tirupati along with the other beggars have no idea what they has been dragged into.
-All four beggars are made to stay at a house with a cruel man named Robo, who takes advantage of the beggars, and removes one of Khelu's teeth after he stole Kushboo's money.
-Deva gains blind trust for Deepak, who reminds him of his now dead brother Uppuli.
+Deepak gathers a group of beggars and makes them benamis, creating fake companies in their name and transferring funds between them.
+The beggars, Khelu, Dibya, Kushboo, and Deva Kallam, from across the country to carry out the job quietly in Mumbai.
+Deva, a kind-hearted, naive man from Tirupati, along with the other beggars have no idea what they have been dragged into.
+All four beggars are made to stay at a house with a cruel man named Robo, who takes advantage of the beggars and removes one of Khelu's teeth after he stole Kushboo's money.
+Deva gains blind trust for Deepak, who reminds him of his now-dead brother Obulesh.
+Eventually, Robo kills Khelu and Dibya after their financial transactions are complete.

 Deva calls Deepak and tells him that Khelu is missing.
-Afterwards, Neeraj talks with Deepak and tells him that his plan is to kill the beggars after they are done with them.
+Afterwards, Neeraj talks with Deepak and tells him that he plans to kill the beggars after they are done with them, which Deepak has second thoughts about.
 Robo takes advantage of pregnant Kushboo, but Deva defends her.
-Eventually, Deva discovers they plan to kill all the beggars after completing an iris scan, and he escapes.
-This sparks a manhunt with Neeraj and Deepak racing to find him before the truth unravels and they face the dire consequences of losing him.
-On the run, Deva meets Sameera, who has been stranded in Mumbai after being jilted by her boyfriend.
-Deva almost dies after being caught by Robo but his dogs go after Robo and eat half of his arm.
-Deepak goes to Tirupati, in search of him after being instructed to do so by Neeraj.
+Eventually, Deva completes an iris scan, and Robo takes him to a secluded spot to kill him but he escapes.
+This sparks a manhunt with Neeraj and Deepak racing to find him before the truth unravels, and they face the dire consequences of losing him.
+On the run, Deva meets Sameera, who has been stranded in Mumbai after her boyfriend jilted her.
+Deva almost dies after Robo catches him, but some dogs go after Robo and eat half of his arm.
+Deepak goes to Tirupati in search of him after being instructed to do so by Neeraj.